shawlab-moffitt/mergeQC/README.md

   *  The first column should consist of sample names that are found in the expression data column names
   *  The following columns can be additional information on these samples

+# Load data into the app

+Use CTRL + left click to select the proper files for each input section

+## Data Processing

+### Expression Data

+* Expression matrices are merged based on similar features between input data.
+Users can view and download both an inner merged matrix or full merged matrix.
+The inner merged matrix will only contain features that were similar throughout all of the matrices input.
+The full merged matrix will contain all genes from the input matrices, and if there is a gene not found in one matrix, that value will be NA.

+### Meta Data

+* The meta data will be merged based on similar sample names found in the first column and similar column names.
+If similarities are not found the data will be added as additional rows and NA values in columns that do not match.

+### Notes

+* At the top of the data preview page a summary of the merged data will be displayed.

+# Merged Data QC